 For extroverts, social interaction brings energy and clarity; whereas for introverts, energy comes from solitude or through a small numbers of intimate friends.
-And a large part of it has a genetic basis (about 40%).
+And a large part of it has a genetic basis (about 40 percent).
 Research can actually determine introversion in newborn babies (as they are more sensitive to external stimuli, like lights/sounds/etc.).
 Indeed, research has even shown that introverts subconsciously tend to listen to music at slightly lesser decibel levels!
 It’s not so much that it’s painful; rather their physiological reaction to things is stronger; therefore, to focus they need space.

-To complicate things, America is one of the most “extrovert dominated” nations in the world — where business models have been obsessed with rewarding and elevating extroverted values.
-Global research has even proven that Americans (unlike the rest of the world) actually perceive fast talkers and gregarious people as more intelligent — even better looking!
+To complicate things, America is one of the most “extrovert dominated” nations in the world—where business models have been obsessed with rewarding and elevating extroverted values.
+Global research has even proven that Americans (unlike the rest of the world) actually perceive fast talkers and gregarious people as more intelligent—even better looking!

 Not surprisingly, Americans are also irrational advocates of “extrovert-biased” leadership techniques (like group brainstorming, and open office floor-plans and meeting formats) even though research is now finding all of these practices to have a devastating effect on both the morale and creativity of an organization.
 Yet, even still, people keep cranking out business books advocating these things.

 Don’t get me wrong, there are, in fact, a lot of advantages to extroversion.
 Extroverts are statistically better at ignoring unjust criticism.
 They’re better at injecting confidence into a group of people.